 12.50.010 Membership

 The Planning Commission shall consist of five (5) members.
-The City Administrator City official or a member of the City staff appointed by the City Administrator will be an ex-officio member and will serve as secretary, having no vote.
+The City Administrator or a member of the City staff appointed by the City Administrator will be an ex-officio member and will serve as secretary, having no vote.
 The five (5) voting members will be appointed by the mayor from the duly qualified electors of Hyde Park City with the consent of the City Council.
 The mayor, with advice and consent of the City Council, shall select a Chairperson and other officers as deemed necessary.
-The Chairperson of the Planning Commission shall will serve a one (1) year term and may be reselected with no term limits.
+The Chairperson of the Planning Commission shall serve a one (1) year term and may be reselected with no term limits.

 12.50.011 Terms Of Office

-The term of each voting member shall will generally be for five (5) years, with one (1) member’s term expiring at the end of each year.
+The term of each voting member shall generally be for five (5) years, with one (1) member’s term expiring at the end of each year.
 Members of the Planning Commission shall serve until the expiration of the term for which they were appointed, if possible, and until a successor is appointed and qualified.
 Standing members may be reappointed.

 12.50.020 Removal For Cause